Electroblob77/Wizardry-Wiki/Shrine.md

 | Spawned mobs | 3 Evil wizards |
 | First appeared in | Wizardry 4.2 |

 Shrines are structures which generate at the surface throughout the overworld, or whichever dimensions are specified by the [[shrine dimensions config option|Configuration#shrine-dimensions]].
 Shrines consist of a ring of [[runestone]] pillars of varying heights, surrounding a central [[runestone pedestal]].
-A arcane-locked chest containing valuable magical loot sits on top of the pedestal.
+An arcane-locked chest containing valuable magical loot sits on top of the pedestal.

 [[images/screenshots/shrine.png]]
 _An earth shrine in an extreme hills biome_